-Content of Examination Criteria for Satisfactory Examination Knowledge of the Code of Safe Working Appropriate safety and protective Practices for the Safety of Merchant equipment is correctly used.
+Content of Examination Criteria for Satisfactory Examination

+Knowledge of the Code of Safe Working Appropriate safety and protective

+Practices for the Safety of Merchant equipment is correctly used.

 Seamen.

-Procedures and safe working practices Knowledge of personal survival designed to safeguard personnel, the ship, techniques, fire prevention and ability to and the environment are observed at all fight and extinguish fires, elementary first times. aid, and personal safety and social responsibilities.
-Initial and follow-up actions on becoming aware of an emergency conform with Knowledge of deck officer watchkeeping established emergency response in port contained in the STCW Code. procedures.
-The conduct, hand over and relief of the watch conforms with accepted principles and procedures.
+Procedures and safe working practices

+0 1 designed to safeguard personnel, the ship,

+and the environment are observed at all

+fight and extinguish fires, elementary first

+aid, and personal safety and social

+responsibilities.
+Initial and follow-up actions on becoming

+aware of an emergency conform with

+0 1 0 established emergency response

+in port contained in the STCW Code. procedures.

+The conduct, hand over and relief of the

+watch conforms with accepted principles

+and procedures.